Data protection declaration and consent for the processing of proof of identity

 Despite the joint responsibility with the social media portal operators, we do not have full influence on the data processing procedures of the social media portals.
 Our possibilities are largely determined by the corporate policy of the respective provider.

 The data collected directly by us via our social media site will be deleted from our systems as soon as you request us to delete it, revoke your consent to storage, or the purpose for storing the data no longer applies.
+Stored cookies remain on your end device until you delete them.
 Mandatory legal provisions – in particular retention periods – remain unaffected.

-We have no influence on the storage period of your data collected by the social networks.
-For details, please contact the operators of the social networks directly (e.g., in their data privacy statement, see below).
+We have no influence on the storage period of your data which is stored by the operators of the social networks for their own purposes.
+For details, please contact the operators of the social networks directly (e.g. regarding their privacy policy, see below).

 Facebook page

-We have a profile on Facebook.
-The provider of this service is Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.
-The data collected is also transferred to the USA and other countries.
+Our company has a profile on Facebook.
+The provider of this service is Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland (hereafter Meta).
+According to Meta, the data collected is also transferred to the USA and other countries.

-We have entered into a Joint Processing Agreement (Controller Addendum) with Facebook which specifies for which data processing operations we or Facebook are responsible.
-You can view this agreement by clicking on the following link: https://www.facebook.com/legal/terms/page_controller_addendum.
+We have concluded an agreement on joint processing with Meta (Controller Addendum).
+This agreement stipulates the data processing operations for which we or Meta are responsible when your visit our Facebook page.
+You can view the agreement by clicking on the following link: https://www.facebook.com/legal/terms/page_controller_addendum.

 You can adjust your advertising settings independently in your user account.
 To do so, click on the following link to log in: https://www.facebook.com/settings?tab=ads.